It’s important to determine how much money you may need to save for a comfortable retirement. Here are three 401(k) retirement strategies to consider.

 - Interest on your savings compounds.
 This is what makes a 401(k) plan so powerful.
 Any interest you receive is reinvested, so you earn interest on your original principal plus interest on the interest.
 Over the short term, the gains may appear small.
 But over time, you can experience larger results.

 Taking advantage of a company match helps you capture valuable contributions from your employer, but it may not be enough.
-Many 401(k) providers recommend saving at least 10% annually over the course of your career.3 The average 401(k) contribution is closer to 6%.4
+Many 401(k) providers recommend saving at least 10% annually over the course of your career.3 But, the average 401(k) contribution is closer to 6%.4

-Another easy way to enhance your savings rate is to increase your deferral rate by 1 percentage point every year.
+Another way to consider for enhancing your savings rate is to increase your deferral rate by 1 percentage point every year.
 Some companies offer an automatic escalation feature that will periodically increase your savings rate with a simple click of a box; other companies require you to manually make this change.

 A good time to review your contribution amount is at the beginning of the year when you’re looking carefully at other benefits elections, such as medical and dental insurance, since the amount you put towards these benefits will have an impact on your paycheck.
 Another good time to revisit your contribution amount is when you receive additional compensation, whether through a raise, promotion or bonus.